WHYAMERICASUCKS.COM

 Port WestwardWashingtonColumbia RiverDrinking WaterIrrigation

-The cleanest correction to make is this: the Port Westward review is not only an Oregon story.
-Washington Ecology's own water-quality standards say Washington protects domestic water supply, industrial water supply, agricultural water supply, stock watering, wildlife habitat, fish harvesting, commerce and navigation, boating, and aesthetic values in its waters.
+Washington Ecology says state water-quality standards protect designated uses that include domestic water supply, industrial water supply, agricultural water supply, stock watering, wildlife habitat, fish harvesting, commerce and navigation, boating, and aesthetic values.

-Washington Ecology's Lake Roosevelt water-right page says new diversions from the Columbia can be available from wells within a mile of either side of the river along the covered corridor.
-That page is about a different Columbia water-right program, but the point is simple and important: Washington's own framework recognizes cross-river dependence on the Columbia water source itself.
+Washington Ecology's Lake Roosevelt water-right page says new diversions from the Columbia River can be available from wells within one mile of either side of the river along the covered corridor.

-Washington treats commerce and navigation as designated uses, and Oregon does too.
-The Corps says the NEXT project could add up to 171 ocean-going vessel movements a year through the existing Port of Columbia dock.
+The U.S. Army Corps of Engineers says the NEXT Renewable Fuels proposal could add up to 171 ocean-going vessel movements a year through the existing Port of Columbia dock.

 More Stories